Rüstem Paşa Mosque

 Vividly coloured spices are displayed alongside jewel-like lokum (Turkish delight) at this Ottoman-era marketplace, providing eye candy...

 Only in İstanbul would a 400-year-old mosque be called 'New'.
-Dating from 1597, its design references both the Blue Mosque and the...
+Constructed between 1597 and 1665, its design references both the Blue...

 As with many things Turkish, there's a ritual associated with eating baklava.
 Afficionados don't use a knife and fork.
 Instead, they...